Kalantiaw: History

 In 1914, José Marco donated five manuscripts to Dr. James A. Robertson for the Philippine Library and Museum.
 Robertson called Marco "a good friend to the institution" and his earliest contributions, "the greatest literary discovery ever made in the archipelago."

 Among the documents was Las Antiguas leyendes de la Isla de Negros, a two volume leather bound work that was supposedly written by a Friar José María Pavón in 1838 and 1839.
 The Code of Kalantiaw, in chapter 9 of part 1, was one of six translated documents that were dated before the arrival of the Spaniards in the Philippines.
 The original Code was purportedly discovered in the possession of a Panay datu in 1614.
 At the time of Pavón's writing in 1839 it was supposedly owned by a Don Marcelio Orfila of Zaragoza.
 On July 20, 1915, Robertson submitted a paper about the Kalantiaw Code to the Panama-Pacific Historical Congress in California and then published an English translation of the Code in 1917.

 The historian Josue Soncuya published a Spanish translation of the code in 1917, and wrote about it in his book Historia Prehispana de Filipinas (Prehispanic History of the Philippines).
 Soncuya concluded that the Code had been written for Aklan because of the presence of two Aklanon rather than Hiligaynon words in the text, and the words Aklan, Panay Island were added to later versions of Soncuya's translation (viz.
 "Echo en al año 1433–Calantiao–3° regulo").

 In 1949, Gregorio Zaide included the Kalantiaw Code in his Philippine Political and Cultural History with the words "Aklan, Panay" attached to the title.
 In 1956, Digno Alba declared in his book Paging Datu Kalantiaw that the Datu had set up his government in Batan and made it the capital of the sakup of Aklan.

 On June 1, 1956, acting upon the request of the Municipal Council of Batan, the Philippine Historical Committee installed a marker in a tract of land near the bay.
 This was unveiled on December 8, 1956.

 On February 11, 1957, President Ramon Magsaysay approved Executive Order No. 234 declaring the site as a national shrine.
 A former school building in the town was converted into the Kalantiaw Shrine by the Philippine Historical and Cultural Society and the Code of Kalantiaw was later inscribed there in brass.

 Kalantiaw was honoured by the Philippine Navy in December 1967 when it acquired the World War II destroyer escort USS Booth from the United States and recommissioned it the RPS Datu Kalantiaw.
 That vessel was the flagship of the Philippine Navy from 1967 to 1981.

-On March 1, 1971, President Ferdinand Marcos instituted the "Order of Kalantiaw", an award "for services to the country in the areas of law and justice" (Executive Order No. 294).
+On March 1, 1971, President Ferdinand Marcos instituted the "Order of Kalantiao", an award "for services to the country in the areas of law and justice" (Executive Order No. 294).